mosmo0220/mosmo0220/README.md

 * 👀 Interested in backend technology, internet security, and machine learning

 ### Projects:
-* log4daily - simple, FTX app for daily tasks and milestones with diary
+* log4daily / log4daily-TUI - simple app for daily tasks and milestones with diary
 * HowToStayAnonymous - step-by-step tutorial about computer privacy

 ### Computer: